mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

    ![Fetch type](/static/toolpad/step-4.png)

 1. Let's fetch some data about dogs from `https://dog.ceo/dog-api` (if you're more of a cat person you could use cat data API from `https://catfact.ninja`.
-We apologize in advance - following tutorial steps are more suited for the dog data API but should be easily adaptible for cats as well!)
+We apologize in advance - following tutorial steps are more suited for the dog data API but should be easily adaptable for cats as well!)

    Use `https://dog.ceo/api/breeds/list/all` as a `GET` query `URL`